 A Few Recommendations

-If possible, tip in cash and using the local currency, the peso.
+If possible, tip in cash and use the local currency, the peso.
 Tipping them in pesos will save them a trip to the currency exchange office.

 When eating out, make sure if a service charge was added to your check.
 This will be more likely if you’re part of a large group.

 You may come from a country where tipping is not customary.
 If that’s the case, keep in mind it IS customary in Mexico so we should try to abide by that.

 Don’t let anyone intimidate you or pressure you into tipping.
 On the other hand, try to tip properly depending on the level of the service rendered.
 You should avoid tipping only in extreme cases.